zrchx/kexr/README.md

 ## LOG
 first patch Xresources and fixes the problem whit background numbers then patch BoxDraw and edit config.def.h

+check the compile error and fix it is probably some miss puntation